Hike through history on "Denmark's Camino"

 Hiking distance: 17.5 km; Height gain/loss: +70m/-80m; Hiking time: approx. 4 hours; Accommodation: bed and breakfast in Jelling.

 Day 9: Depart from Jelling

 After more than a week on Haervejen, your trip is at an end.
 Hopefully you've not only enjoyed the beautiful of the landscapes along the way, but experienced something of Danish culture and learned something of Denmark's rich and varied history!

-Start any day by arrangement between 15th April and 15th October (latest start date 7th October ending 15th October).
+Start any day by arrangement between 1st April and 31st October.

 |Per person in double or twin room||GBP|